 - 2011.
 B. O. Williams Award for Thesis Research, Department of Sociology, University of Georgia.

 - Lei, Man-Kit, Ronald L. Simons, Steven R.H.
 Beach, and Robert A. Philibert.
-(Forthcoming).
+2019.
 "Neighborhood Disadvantage and Biological Aging: Using Marginal Structural Models to assess the Link between Neighborhood Census Variables and Epigenetic Aging."
-Journals of Gerontology: Social Sciences. doi:10.1093/geronb/gbx015
+Journals of Gerontology: Social Sciences 74: e50-e59.

 - Lei, Man-Kit, Steven R.H.
 Beach, and Ronald L. Simons.
 2018.
 "Childhood Trauma, Pubertal Timing, and Cardiovascular Risk in Adulthood."
 Health Psychology 37: 613-617.